The Dawn of International Transfer Rules - The Nomo Hideo Shock

 The Future and Challenges of International Transfer Rules

 International transfer rules are built on a balance among three factors: the power dynamics between NPB and MLB, player rights, and teams' economic interests.
-The current posting system occupies a middle ground between complete free agency and complete transfer restrictions, but dissatisfaction is voiced from both sides.
+The post-2013 posting system occupies a middle ground between complete free agency and complete transfer restrictions, but dissatisfaction is voiced from both sides.
 NPB is concerned about competitive weakening from player outflow to MLB and insufficient transfer fees.
 MLB finds the posting system procedures cumbersome and the requirement for NPB team approval constraining.
 Players are dissatisfied with restrictions on pre-free agency transfers.
 As the globalization of the international player transfer market progresses, transfer rules between NPB and MLB will face further revision.
 The introduction of internationally unified rules, similar to FIFA's transfer system in soccer, is also being discussed as a long-term option.